Skip to main content

 8. Add Assignment.png

-Another panel will open on the right side of the screen.
-Select the users you wish to add and click “Select”.
+4. A panel opens on the right.
+Select the users you wish to add → click Select.

 8.5 Select.png